Website maintenance is planned for Saturday, March 25. A brief disruption may occur throughout the day.

 9. Degree of Fellow - Administration and promotion of the Degree of Fellow.

-10. Member Constituencies (National Conference of Constituency Leaders) - Address issues of importance affecting members and their patients that are part of the AAFP’s Member Constituencies population, including Women, Minorities, New Physicians, International Medical Graduates (IMG), and LGBT.
+10. Member Constituencies (National Conference of Constituency Leaders) - Address issues of importance affecting members and their patients that are part of the AAFP’s Member Constituencies population, including Women, Minorities, New Physicians, International Medical Graduates (IMG), and LGBTQ.

 11. NCCL Planning - Oversight of the National Conference of Constituency Leaders (NCCL)